CALL

 The key requirements for the voltage monitoring device are:

-• To be able to connect to a pre-existing portal (such as iHost) and begin transmitting voltage data immediately upon connection, allowing early complaint validation
+3. To have the ability to connect to a pre-existing portal such as iHost and begin transmitting voltage data immediately upon connection

-• To use 4G or similar communication technology for real-time data transmission
+4. To use mobile 4G or similar communication technology for real-time data transmission

-• That it is priced similarly to a multi meter.
+6. That it is priced similarly to a multi meter, ie less than £100.

 Deadline: